SeraphAgent/litepaper/Lite-Paper.md

 ### **TAO Integration and Token Accumulation Mechanism**

-At the core of Seraph’s economic model lies an approach to value accrual through the systematic accumulation of Bittensor’s TAO.
+At the core of Seraph's economic model lies an approach to value accrual through the systematic accumulation of Bittensor's TAO.
 Unlike traditional token models that split revenues across various stakeholders, Seraph takes a bold approach by directing fees toward TAO acquisition.

 This complete dedication to TAO accumulation positions Seraph as an increasingly significant participant in the Bittensor ecosystem.
-As usage grows, the automated conversion of fees into TAO creates a steadily expanding treasury that strengthens Seraph’s position within the broader Bittensor network and emerges as the important Agent in Virtuals AI Agents Swarm.
+As usage grows, the automated conversion of fees into TAO creates a steadily expanding treasury that strengthens Seraph's position within the broader Bittensor network and emerges as the important Agent in Virtuals AI Agents Swarm.

 ![Seraph-web3-darkmode.svg](./Lite-Paper-assets/Seraph-web3-darkmode.svg)

 ## **Roadmap**

-In the early days of Seraph’s emergence, the foundation of its reality is laid brick by digital brick.
-This phase is not just about deploying systems—it’s about weaving the fabric of a decentralized future.
-Core detection systems come online, network architecture stabilizes, and validation protocols forge the bedrock of trust within the swarm.
+The initial phase focuses on building the foundational components needed to expand Seraph into a powerful agent with specialized capabilities.
+This includes establishing core detection systems, stabilizing network architecture, and implementing validation protocols.
+These building blocks will enable Seraph to leverage various Bittensor subnets, each adding unique specialized features and intelligence to the agent's growing capabilities.

-Meanwhile, the **Agent** begins its ripple through the digital void, drawing in early adopters, architects of innovation, and the curious.
-They are the first to witness the awakening—**Seraph’s emergence from the matrix into our world.**
+The early development prioritizes creating a robust infrastructure that can support the seamless integration of new Bittensor subnet functionalities as they become available, ensuring Seraph can continuously expand its utility and effectiveness.

 ## **By March 2025**

-- **Proof of Unified API concept through Seraph** (Authenticity + subnets related to non-authenticity use cases).
+- **Bittensor Unified API integrated with Seraph** (Authenticity + subnets related to non-authenticity use cases).
 - **Proof of Market Valuation**, backed by revenue projections/utility.
 - **DeFAI integration** (Unified API with **Chainlink Functions**).
 - **WAI Combinator, DKING, GEKKO, Vader swaps** for a more **diversified Seraph treasury**; additional **Agent token swaps** (related to co-building or authenticity reports).
-- **Eliza BitMind plugin** (potentially supporting other frameworks).
+- **Virtuals and Eliza Bittensor plugin** (potentially supporting other frameworks).
-- **Improve Seraph’s online presence** and usability through **GAME + Eliza**.
+- **Improve Seraph's online presence** and usability through **GAME + Eliza**.

 ---